Deducing interfaces¶

 full matching with N+1 required, M+1 optional signals >= full matching with N+1 optional, M optional signals >= full matching with N required, M+1 optional signals >= full matching with N required, M optional signals

-Properties 2-4 generally ensure that interfaces with more signals matched are favored more over those with less signals matched.
-Property 1. follows from the current implementation and is not needed in all implementations.
+Properties 2-4 generally ensure that interfaces with more signals matched are favored more than those with less signals matched.
+Property 1 follows from the current implementation and is not needed in all implementations.

 Full details can be found in the implementation itself.